-If you prefer to travel with tour groups, make sure you choose one that supports the local community, that cares for the environment and that only participates in ethical practices.
+If you prefer to travel with tour groups, make sure you choose one that supports the local community, cares for the environment and one that only participates in ethical practices.
 There are many companies that do much the opposite, so take some time to research whether your chosen operator is a responsible one.

 Choose Sustainable Travel Insurance